Searching for issues

 We're refreshing the Issues section of your projects.
 It has a new, cleaner look and includes the new Jira issue view to help you quickly find and update important issue details.

-Note: Create issue, list sorting, and navigation with keyboard shortcuts aren't available in the new issue navigator just yet, but we hope to add them very soon.
+Note: Create issue and navigation with keyboard shortcuts aren't available in the new issue navigator just yet, but we hope to add them very soon.
 Thein the sidebar is always there for when you need to create new issues.

 Search all of Jira